sweco-sejuva/sejuva_FME_vm/README.md

 ![EC2 Service Increase](/images/EC2Limits.png)

 ## Overview
+1. Fork this Repository to your own account
+1. Configure AWS VPC, Subnet, Internet Gateway, Security Group, and S3 Bucket
+1. Edit settings.json
+1. Install and edit AWSCredentialSupplier.fmx
+1. Run GitClone2S3.fmw in FME Desktop to mirror GitHub to S3
+1. <license server>.fmw in FME Desktop to create license server
+1. <fme server on linux>.fmw in FME Desktop to create FME Server installation, if not using FME Cloud
+1. <AMI Template.fmw> in FME Desktop to create instance to use as AMI
+1. Publish VMCreator.fmw and GitClone2S3.fmw with AWSCredentialSupplier.fmx to FME Server/Cloud
+1. Configure GitHub webhook to run GitClone2s3.fmw

 1. (optional) Configure a floating license server to license FME Desktop.
 The other option is to have the students request an evaluation license when they start FME Desktop.
 1. Configure an image that has everything you need installed.
 If you are happy creating student virtual machines manually, this is the only required step.
 1. (optional) Set up an installation of FME Server to allow students to request a virtual machine